acantril/learn-cantrill-io-labs/aws-elastic-wordpress-evolution/02_LABINSTRUCTIONS/STAGE1 - Setup and Manual wordpress build.md

 Right click on `Wordpress-Manual` choose `Connect` Choose `Session Manager`
-Click `Connect`
+Click `Connect`  (if connect isn't highlighted then just wait a few minutes and try again).
+*if after 5-10 minutes this still doesn't let you connect, it's possible you didn't add the `A4LVPC-WordpressInstanceProfile` instance role.
+You need to right click on the instance, security, modify IAM role and then add `A4LVPC-WordpressInstanceProfile`.
+Once done, reboot the instance*
 type `sudo bash` and press enter
 type `cd` and press enter
 type `clear` and press enter

 ## Bring in the parameter values from SSM

 Run the commands below to bring the parameter store values into ENV variables to make the manual build easier.
+**IF AT ANY POINT YOU ARE DISCONNECTED, RERUN THE BLOCK BELOW, THEN CONTINUE FROM WHERE YOU DISCONNECTED FROM**

 ```
 DBPassword=$(aws ssm get-parameters --region us-east-1 --names /A4L/Wordpress/DBPassword --with-decryption --query Parameters[0].Value)